 - Cross-border and international tax issues for both foreign investors investing in the United States (inbound) and U.S. investors investing outside the United States (outbound).

-Jon actively writes and publishes on various tax issues, including co-authoring the first series of articles on the tax treatment of litigation financing in Tax Notes and, more recently, various cryptocurrency tax issues.
+Jon actively writes and publishes on various tax issues confronting his clients in the FinTech and private fund space, such as using qualified opportunity funds to invest in startups.
+He also co-authored the first series of articles on the tax treatment of litigation financing in Tax Notes and, more recently, various cryptocurrency tax issues.
 You can see videos of his speaking engagements here and here.